jayrambhia/jayrambhia.github.com/index.md

 ### What am I doing nowadays?

-I am working on object and pattern recognition to identify the speceis of flora and fauna.
-I'm also working on 3D Depth based image segmentation.
+Working at a Computer Vision based startup [Tesseract](http://tesseract.in/) as technology head and co-founder.
+Making Computer Vision based real-world applications.
 And obviously, playing Ultimate frisbee.